 - Go shopping with each individually too…more time to get close to your child and gives them one to one time with you.

-- Asking about good things that happened each day and bad things, trying to see how we could change them.
+- Asking about good (and bad) things that happened each day.

-- I have 2 girls but each has separate storytime so I can at least spend that time chatting about days how they are etc
+- I have 2 girls but each has separate story time so I can at least spend that time chatting about their days, how they are, etc

-- Remembering what’s going on with each of them and asking them about them (eg if one child is doing a play, ask how it’s going, or if another one is doing a project how is that one going etc).
+- Remembering what’s going on with each of them and asking them about them it (e.g. if one child is doing a play, ask how it’s going, or if another one is doing a project how is that one going, etc).

-- I try to take time out with each of my 3 reading a book at bed time each, going to each one seperately throughout the day for a chat!
+- I try to take time out with each of my three reading a book each at bedtime, going to each one separately throughout the day for a chat.
 Giving them all time for themselves and space too.

 - I always try to sit down with each child for a while and ask them about their day.

 You May Also Enjoy 100 Family Bucket List Ideas

 What other tips would you suggest?
 How do you like to spend quality time with your child?
 Leave a comment below and let us know – we’d love to hear from you!